morphic-bio/STAR-Flex/README_flex.md

   --outFileNamePrefix output/
 ```

-**Note**: The Y/noY split works for both single-cell RNA-seq (Flex mode) and bulk RNA-seq modes.
+**Note**: The Y/noY split is a general-purpose feature developed for **Morphic requirements for KOLF cell lines** (not Flex-specific).
+It works with both single-cell RNA-seq (Flex mode) and bulk RNA-seq modes.
 In single-cell mode, R1/R2 are not traditional paired-end mates, so routing is based on each read's own alignments.
 In bulk paired-end mode, if either mate has a Y-chromosome alignment, both mates route to `_Y.bam`.

 ## Required Inputs